-FRONT PANEL
+CONTROL FUNCTIONS FRONT PANEL

-- 1. MICROPHONE JACK: Used for connecting a microphone for voice source. - 2.
-SQUELCH CONTROL: This switch is used to eliminate background noise being heard through the receiver, which can be disturbing when no transmission is being heard through the received.
-To use this feature, turn the switch fully counterclockwise and then turn clockwise slowly until the background noise is just eliminated.
-Further clockwise rotation will increase the threshold level of which a signal must overcome in order to be heard.
-Only strong signal will be heard at a maximum clockwise setting. - 3.
+- 1. MICROPHONE JACK: Used to connect microphone for voice source. - 2.
+SQUELCH CONTROL: This knob is used to eliminate background noise being heard through the receiver, which can be disturbing when no transmissions are being heard through the receiver.
+To use this feature, turn the knob fully counterclockwise and then turn clockwise slowly until the background noise is just eliminated.
+Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
+Only strong signals will be heard at a maximum clockwise setting. - 3.
 ON/OFF VOLUME CONTROL: This knob controls the volume and power to the radio.
 To turn radio on, rotate the knob clockwise.
-Turning the knob further will increase the volume of the receiver - 4.
-RF GAIN CONTROL: This control is used to reduce the gain of the RF amplifier under strong signal conditions - 5.
-MIC GAIN CONTROL: Adjust the microphone gain in the transmit and PA modes.
+Turning the knob further will increase the volume of the receiver. - 4.
+RF GAIN CONTROL: This control is used to reduce the gain of the RF (receive) amplifier under strong signal conditions. - 5.
+MIC GAIN CONTROL: Adjusts the microphone gain in the transmit and PA modes.
 This controls the gain to the extent that full talk power is available several inches away from the microphone.
-In the Public Address (PA) mode, the control functions as the volume control. - 6.
-BAND SELECTOR: This switch allows the user to select the frequency range of the channel selector.
+In the Public Address (PA) mode, the control functions as the volume control